Skip to main content

 Driving distance200 km (124 mi)

-Today you will take the time to explore the Borgarfjörður region on your way back to Reykjavík.
-You can make a stop at Deildartunguhver hot spring (the biggest in Iceland in terms of water production per second), Reykholt where the famous medieval writer Snorri Sturluson lived and the Hraunfossar waterfalls where the water flows out from beneath a lava field into the river below.
-The Barnafoss waterfall is just a short walk away from Hraunfossar.
+Today you'll take the time to explore the beautiful Borgarfjörður region on your way back to Reykjavík.
+This area is rich in natural beauty and saga history.
+Make a stop at Deildartunguhver hot spring, Europe's most powerful in terms of water production per second, where steam rises dramatically in the cold winter air.
+Visit Reykholt, where the famous medieval writer Snorri Sturluson lived, and marvel at Hraunfossar waterfalls, where water flows from beneath a lava field into the river below.
+In winter, ice formations around the falls create additional beauty, and the combination of flowing water, ice, and snow-covered lava creates magical scenes.
+The Barnafoss waterfall is just a short walk away from Hraunfossar and equally impressive, with water rushing through a narrow rocky gorge.

 Driving distance50 km (31 mi)